Olexander11/Alias-Node-service/README.md

 # Alias-Node-service

-This is solution created during the learning process.
 The solution consists of 4 projects.
 SqliteDB The database that serves the base of the Sqlite and consists of 2 table.
 WindowsFormConfiguration is the Database Configurator.
 WcfService  launches the services.